kaiHooman/Pybooster/README.md

 PyBooster should work on all operating systems that support Python3.
 The make-files and shell scripts will only work on most Unixoid systems.
 However, it is not mandatory that the source code be built (the Python script will still work).

+The scripts `./_MISC/get-build-dependencies.sh` and `./_MISC/get-dependencies.sh` can be executed to install the needed software packages (Debian-based Linux distros only).

 BUILDING
 --------